arildwtv/stubbit/README.md

 **foo.test.js:**

     var stubbit = require('stubbit');
-    var fooWithStubbedBar = stubbit.requireWithStubs('./foo', './bar');
+    var foo = stubbit.requireWithStubs('./foo', './bar');

-    /* Use fooWithStubbedBar for testing... */
+    /* The bar module is now stubbed... */

 ### stubbit.getStub(module, dependency [, method])

-Returns the stub of a module dependency.
-Optionally, you can provide the stubbed method name as an argument to get access to the stubbed method directly.
+_Returns the stub of a module dependency.
+Optionally, you can provide the stubbed method name as an argument to get access to the stubbed method directly._

 Example (with the same modules as the example above):